Getting Started Guide (Plus plan): The New Litmus Platform

 - Import HTML from Dropbox, Google Drive, or One Drive: This method will automatically create your email across Builder and Checklist, and automatically generate one set of Email Previews (available in Checklist).

 - Choose from a template or start building from a blank slate: These methods will only create your email in Builder and do not automatically generate any Email Previews.
-You can run Previews from the Builder view and then “Push” your code from Builder to Checklist once you’re ready.
-Note that Push will generate one set of Email Previews.
+You can run Previews from the Builder view and then send your code from Builder to Checklist using the “Update Checklist” button once you’re ready.
+Note that this will generate one set of Email Previews.

 Test: Ready for final QA?
 Validate your email is working as intended before sending with this option.
 There are a few ways to start your email in Checklist: